-- ✓ What communication ground rules are especially important for the team to live by?
-For example, to what extent is punctuality important?
-What level of responsiveness should we expect of each other when it comes to responding to requests?
-How important is it that we all use the same applications for common tasks? - ✓ Under what circumstances do we use which form of communications, and why?
-For example, when is the team portal the best way to communicate, vs. real-time meetings, vs. group chats, IM, email, or phone?
+✓ What communication ground rules are especially important for the team to live by?
+For example, to what extent is active meeting participation important?
+What level of responsiveness should we expect of each other?
+How important is it that we all use the same applications for common tasks?

-- ✓ What information needs to be shared, and with whom? - ✓ What is the best way to share and access information across the team and outside of the team? - ✓ What do we hope to achieve during team meetings? - ✓ How often will we meet, for how long, and at what time?
-Are meetings mandatory for everyone?
-Who sets the agenda? - ✓ How will we communicate between meetings?
+- ✓ Under what circumstances do we use which form of communications, and why?
+For example, when is the team's Slack channel or SharePoint portal the best way to communicate?
+When are real-time meetings needed?
+How will we use asynchronous communication channels?
+What do we use email for? - ✓ What information needs to be shared, and with whom? - ✓ What is the best way to share and access information easily and quickly across the team?
+Outside of the team? - ✓ What is the purpose of team meetings?
+How often will we meet, for how long, and at what time?
+Who sets the agenda?
+What technology will we use for prework?
+Meetings? - ✓ How will we communicate between meetings?
 How often?
 In what ways? - ✓ How will we keep up to date on the team's progress?
 How will we report progress and how often?
 How do we alert others that we're in danger of missing an important deadline? - ✓ How accessible do team members need to be, and how do we signal our availability? - ✓ In what ways do we want to communicate important changes, inside and outside of our team? - ✓ How do we assign confidentiality to our communications?
 What kind of information can be shared with others?
 What restrictions are important to uphold? - ✓ How do we collaborate to create a team glossary so that everyone uses consistent terminology and a shared vocabulary?